-*Free transfers by shared minibus are provided from Phuket hotels in Kata, Karon, Patong, Kamala, Surin, Bangtao beach.
+*Hotel pick up and transfer: Free transfers by shared minibus are provided from Phuket hotels in Kata, Karon, Patong, Kamala, Surin, Bangtao beach.
 A transfer fee may be charged for other areas.
 Transfers cannot be provided from private addresses or AirBnBs.

 What to take: You should take a change of dry clothes.

 In the event of cancellation, the following cancellation charges will be payable:

 – 7 days or more prior to the package or tour date: full refund less bank fees.

 – 3-6 days prior to the package or tour date: 30% of total price

 – Within 72 hours of the package or tour date, or no show: 100% of total price.

 Weather Policy: This is an all weather tour and still runs if it is raining in the morning.
 You will get wet anyway 🙂